emer/axon/README.md

 * `TrgAvg += DTrgAvg - AVG(DTrgAvg)   // zero-sum`

-After every Trial, the neuron's actual average activation `ActAvg` is updated in an exponentially smoothed manner:
+After every Trial, the neuron's actual average activation `ActAvg` is updated in an EWMA of manner:
 * `ActAvg += (ActM - ActAvg) / LongAvgTau   //  LongAvgTau = 20 trials`

 Then, in SlowAdapt, the `ActAvg` values are normalized into a proportion relative to the averages within the Pool a neuron belongs to, and the difference between this and the `TrgAvg` recorded: